angrykoala/vue-workshop/README.md

 # Vue.js Workshop
 A simple guide to get started with Vue.js

-In this guide we'll build a simple list application in which we will add, select and delete items:
+In this guide we'll build a simple list application in which we will add, select and delete items from a list:

 ![](./images/final_example.png)